gvwilson/thirdbit/src/fiction/still-book/index.md

 precious.
 Right elbow up, wrist loose, and slowly, very slowly, in complete silence, she began her silent performance.

-Passing puppets always stopped to watch her---always.
+Passing puppets always stopped to watch her—always.
 Some professed to be shocked.
 "Shameful!" they sniffed, although they kept watching.
 Others felt a melancholy ache that reminded them of long-lost friends.
 Still's silence left room for everyone to hear their own hearts.
 More